ms0017/cs263_finetune/README.md

 pip install numpy pandas torch tqdm datasets huggingface_hub transformers evaluate python-dotenv

+The data can be retrieved through the .env huggingface token

 once all packges are install, proceed by running

 python3 unified_model_trainer.py which will run the training and evaluation loops.